AdaptableTools/finsemble-demo/README.md

 This is a small demo application of AdapTable designed to be used inside Finsemble.

-It uses v.15.x (AdapTable Rx) of AdapTable and v.29.x of AG GRID
+It uses v.15.x of AdapTable and v.29.x of AG GRID

 ## Licences